Yemte/InfantGrowthCalculator/README.md

-The infant growth calculator android mobile application is a convenient applica-tion for parents with infant babies to check baby’s growth rate.
-The application allows the user to calculate baby’s weight gain rate, height increase rate and head circumference increase rate for boys and girls from birth up to one year separately and compares the result with world health organization (WHO) growth rate percentile standard charts /1/.
+The infant growth calculator android mobile application is my thesis project .
+The application allows the user to calculate baby’s weight gain rate, height increase rate and head circumference increase rate for boys and girls from birth up to one year.
+Compares the result with world health organization (WHO) growth rate percentile standard charts.
-The application was built based on world health organization child growth per-centile standards of tables and charts for both boys and girls from birth up to 12 months.
-The tables were used to generate the application’s calculation formula and to draw charts for world health organization standard percentiles and the calculation result.
+Its built based on world health organization child growth per-centile standards of tables and charts for both boys and girls from birth up to 12 months.
+The tables were used to generate the application’s calculation formula shown below.
+AG = (BW - pn)
+AGPW = pm-pn
+GPW =((AG))/AGPW
+ Percentw = (GPW *(((Pmth%-Pnth%))/100))+((Pnth%)/100)
+BW = birth weight in kilogram user input.
+Pn = the nearest smaller percentile world health organization standard value weight in kilogram relative to the given BW in the database.
+AG = the weight difference between the nearest smaller percentile world health organization standard value Pn & the birth weight BW.
+Pm = the nearest larger world health organization standard value weight in kilogram relative to the given BW in the database.
+AGPW == the weight difference between the nearest smaller percentile WHO standard value Pn & the nearest larger world health organization standard value Pm.
+GPW = the ratio of AG per AGPW.
+Pnth% = the nearest smaller percentile of world health organization growth rate standard of a given age Pmth% = the nearest larger percentile of world health organization growth rate standard of a given age Percentw = the calculated weight per age percentile.

+The calculator receives birth weight  current weight ,age in weeks/months and gender to calculate weight gain .
-The calculator receives birth weight, current weight, birth height, current height, birth head circumference, current head circumference, gender and age from the user and calculates the percentile growth rate.
+It receives birth height, current height,age and gender to calculate hight increase It receives birth head circumference, current head circumference, gender and age to calculate head circumference increase. calculates the percentile growth rate.
 It displays the result in the form of text and generates a graph for world health organization standard charts with the result for comparison purpose.